ECOSOFTT: Sustainable Water Source for a Covid-19 Isolation Facility

 Why Tap Open Innovation for Growth?

 A Real Need, A Right Match

-In fact, ECOSOFTT’s solution was developed through an earlier open innovation process: JTC, PUB and ESG had made a joint grant call for a decentralised wastewater treatment solution to reduce the load on centralised systems.
+In fact, ECOSOFTT’s solution was developed through an earlier open innovation process: JTC, PUB and Enterprise SG had made a joint grant call for a decentralised wastewater treatment solution to reduce the load on centralised systems.